List of songs recorded by Maisie Peters

-English singer-songwriter Maisie Peters' professional music career began in 2015, when she began posting original songs to YouTube, having previously busked in her hometown.
+English singer-songwriter Maisie Peters has written or co-written every song in her discography, with the exception of several cover versions and guest features.
+Her professional music career began in 2015, when she began posting original songs to YouTube, having previously busked in her hometown.
 Peters independently released her debut single, "Place We Were Made", in 2017, after which she got signed to Atlantic Records.
 With Atlantic, she released two extended plays, Dressed Too Nice for a Jacket (2018) and It's Your Bed Babe, It's Your Funeral (2019).
 After releasing further singles with Atlantic, Peters was contracted to write and record a soundtrack for the Apple TV+ series Trying, released in 2021.

-In 2021, Peters departed from Atlantic and became the first artist to be signed to Gingerbread Man Records, founded by Ed Sheeran.
+In 2021, Peters became the first artist to be signed to Gingerbread Man Records, founded by Ed Sheeran.
 She released her debut studio album, You Signed Up for This, which included the single "Psycho".
-She went on to have another string of single releases in 2022, including "Cate's Brother" and "Not Another Rockstar".
-In 2023, Peters released "Body Better" and "Lost the Breakup" as the first two singles from her second album, The Good Witch.
-After various other singles from the album, a deluxe edition with six further songs was released in late 2023.
+She went on to have another string of single releases in 2022, including "Cate's Brother", "Blonde" and "Not Another Rockstar".
+In 2023, Peters released "Body Better" and "Lost the Breakup" as the first two singles from her second studio album, The Good Witch.
+After various other singles from the album, a deluxe edition with six further songs was released later that year.
+Peters released her third studio album, Florescence, in 2026.
+It was preceded by the release of five singles and included collaborations with Julia Michaels and Marcus Mumford.